Yossi-Roset/LogiExport/README.md

 # LogiExport
 LogiExport is a Qlik Sense extension easily added into existing dashboards, saving users time and effort designing and editing raw exported Excel files, avoiding potential user errors in the process.

+New Feature in LogiExport 5.1!<br>
+⚡Export to CSV, bypass the 1 million rows Excel export limit.

 New Features in LogiExport 5.0!<br>
 ⚡Multiple Visualizations Export, Split to Sheets or to Files.<br>
 ⚡Cycle Dimension Export, Split to Sheets or to Files.<br>